 Camping is welcome throughout the National Park but in order to protect some of our most cherished lochshores, byelaws covering camping and firelighting are in effect in some parts of the Park between March and September.
 Camping from October to February is unaffected.

-The byelaws will create Camping Management Zones covering less than 4% of Loch Lomond & The Trossachs National Park.
+The byelaws create Camping Management Zones covering less than 4% of Loch Lomond & The Trossachs National Park.
 Camping outside of these areas is unaffected.

-Camping within these Zones (March – September) will only be possible in campsites or with a camping permit.
+Camping within these Zones (March – September) is only possible in campsites or with a camping permit.

 In addition to the many campsites already within the National Park, alongside the byelaws the Park Authority has committed to providing at least 300 low-cost camping spaces across the Camping Management Zones.

-A number of camping places will be in permit areas (some with basic facilities), where you can still have a ‘wild camping’ experience as described in the Scottish Outdoor Access Code (Outdooraccess-scotland.com), but want to stay within one of the Camping Management Zones.
+A number of camping places are in permit areas (some with basic facilities), where you can still have a ‘wild camping’ experience as described in the Scottish Outdoor Access Code (Outdooraccess-scotland.com), but want to stay within one of the Camping Management Zones.

-In addition to the many campsites already in the National Park, there will also be Your Park informal campsites with bookable pitches, parking and basic facilities.
-Your Park campsites at Loch Chon and The Cabin at Loch Lubnaig will cost £7 per adult per night, with under 16s going free.
+In addition to the many campsites already in the National Park, there are also Your Park informal campsites with bookable pitches, parking and basic facilities.
+Your Park campsites at Loch Chon and The Cabin at Loch Lubnaig costs £7 per adult per night, with under 16s going free.

-The cost of camping at private campsites will vary depending on the level of facilities on offer.
+The cost of camping at private campsites varies depending on the level of facilities on offer.

 The byelaws also cover irresponsible fire-lighting, including collecting firewood.
 If you want to have a fire when you are camping, make sure you build it in a place where it will cause no damage or use a fire bowl.
 You must bring your own wood, as collecting firewood has a damaging effect on wildlife in the area.